 Play offers opportunities to use their reflexes, transform motor skills, and distinguish refined motor skills (i.e. using their arms and legs to achieve a desired action such as getting up those stairs!)

 Sensorimotor skills expand and toddlers gain control in play objects and tool use; They begin to use crayons, spoons, forks, and manage clothing.
+Previously, we’ve shared the best crayons for toddlers that support this development through functional play.

 Young children are fascinated by mastering new skills and learning new things.
 You might see them drawn to activities or experiences that offer sensory experiences, are repetitious, or involve exploration.
 But even though novel opportunities support child development, routine is essential.